zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

 	 Note 7: The presence of a safety car _may_ increase the score of races in general.

-7. Save the project by clicking on the Save icon.
+7. Save the workbook by clicking on the Save icon.

    ![Banner](images/save-simple.png)